Exterior of The Line

 Being a Twin Peaks fan in the 1990s, there were not many easy options for finding officially (or unofficially licensed products).
 The ease of Internet shopping with two-day delivery had not been invented.
 Instead, you had two options – contact Bruce Phillips, an avid collector who published a mail order catalog of Twin Peaks goodies, or visit the Alpine Blossom and Gift Shoppe during a visit to North Bend, Washington.
 For this Cyber Monday, I’m kicking it old school with a look back at this original Twin Peaks store.

-LOCATION OF ALPINE BLOSSOM AND GIFT SHOPPE
+WHERE WAS THE ALPINE BLOSSOM AND GIFT SHOPPE LOCATED IN NORTH BEND?

 Google Maps aerial view of the Alpine Blossom and Gift Shoppe in relation to Twede's Cafe in North Bend, Washington.